Magnetostatic modes and criticality in quantum-Ising materials: Electronuclear Magnetostatic Modes

 \section{Electronuclear Magnetostatic Modes}

-We have considered magnetostatic modes in the TFIM, and calculated the modes present when a spatially uniform ac field is applied across an arbitrarily shaped sample divided into domains.
-Here, we generalize this result to systems in which there is a strong hyperfine coupling between each electronic spin and its nucleus.
-Seminal research on coupled electronuclear modes was carried out by de Gennes \textit{et al.}, and electronuclear Walker modes were first analyzed by Blocker \cite{deGennesNMR, Blocker}.
-In their research, the hyperfine interaction was assumed to be isotropic, and the applied ac field was assumed to be transverse to the direction of magnetization of the sample.
-Here, we generalize to the TFIM with an anisotropic hyperfine interaction, and we consider an ac field along the easy axis of the material, as is required to observe the soft mode.
-If the system is probed with an ac field orthogonal to the easy axis, the spectral weight of the soft mode vanishes near the phase transition \cite{MckenzieStamp}.
+We now generalize the results of Sec. \ref{sec:MMTFIM} to include a hyperfine coupling between each electronic spin and its nucleus.
+Seminal research on electronuclear modes was carried out by de Gennes \textit{et al.}, and electronuclear magnetostatic modes were first analyzed by Blocker \cite{deGennesNMR, Blocker} (see App. \ref{ap:FP}).
+In their work, the hyperfine interaction was assumed to be isotropic, and the applied ac field was assumed to be transverse to the direction of magnetization of the sample.
+Here, we allow for an anisotropic hyperfine interaction, and consider an ac field along the easy axis of the material, as is required to observe the soft mode in the TFIM \cite{MckenzieStamp, LiberskySM}.

-The crystal field in LiHoF$_4$ causes the hyperfine interaction to be anisotropic.
-The nuclear magnetic moment is small, and does not contribute significantly to the magnetization of the material; however, a strong hyperfine coupling dramatically impacts the magnetization dynamics.
-With a strong hyperfine coupling present, there will be hybridized electronuclear modes present in the material, rather than the strictly electronic modes considered above.
-It is a low energy electronuclear mode that softens to zero at the quantum critical point, and governs quantum criticality in the system.
+Nuclear magnetic moments are small, and do not contribute significantly to the magnetization of a material; however, a strong hyperfine coupling dramatically impacts the magnetization dynamics.
+With a strong hyperfine coupling, there will be hybridized electronuclear modes, rather than the strictly electronic modes considered in Sec. \ref{sec:MMTFIM}.
+It is a low energy electronuclear mode that softens to zero at the QCP, and governs quantum criticality.
 This mode has been the subject of recent theoretical work, and has been measured experimentally \cite{MckenzieStamp, LiberskySM}.